-Tai Chi is an exercise for people of all ages and all levels of fitness.
-The movements of Tai Chi are non-strenuous, relaxed, slow moving, soft, and flowing.
+Learn Tai Chi.
+It’s an exercise for people of all ages and fitness levels.
+The movements of Tai Chi are non-strenuous, relaxed, slow-moving, soft, and flowing.

 It has often been described as moving meditation, as it relieves stress and improves concentration.
 It is the gentleness and slowness of Tai Chi that makes it so applicable to everyone as a form of exercise.

-When practiced for health and fitness, the slow-motion movements of tai chi provide three basic benefits:
+When practised for health and fitness, the slow-motion movements of Tai Chi provide three basic benefits:

 - Tai chi improves physical movement.